Mattel Electronics Computer Chess

 When handheld video games were popular, I remember gathering around any kid who brought one to the schoolyard and jealously cheering them on as they ate ghosts, scored touchdowns or konged donkeys.
 When a kid brought his brand new Mattel Electronics Computer Chess with him, we all gathered around but most of us had no idea what was going on.
 So we were not sure when to cheer or back slap this guy.

-After a while he was one of the few kids with an electronic device that didn’t have a crowd around him, but he spent almost every recess crouched over that LCD screen.
-Eventually I would ask him to teach me how the game was played and what small amount of chess knowledge I possess was born from the lessons he gave me on his Mattel Electronics Computer Chess.
+After a while, he was one of the few kids with an electronic device that didn’t have a crowd around him, but he spent almost every recess crouched over that LCD screen.
+Eventually, I would ask him to teach me how the game was played and what small amount of chess knowledge I possessed was from the lessons he gave me on his Mattel Electronics Computer Chess.

 Over the years, I would try a lot of video game and electronic chess games.
 Almost always they would leave me underwhelmed.
 Still, even if I did not enjoy them, I still have great memories of having tried them.
 Mattel Electronics Computer Chess joins just four chess titles that I have some positive associations with.
 The other three?